SeanKilleen/seankilleen.github.io/_posts/2020-02-01-avoid-these-blue-green-deployment-pitfalls.md

 Better instead to add these servers to a `green` load balancer pool and a `blue` load balancer pool and then configure your load balancer's instance to point to one pool or the other.

-## Pitfall #9: Not continuously deploying to your "off" environment
+## Pitfall #9: Not continuously deploying to your "inactive" environment

-In places where deployments are highly visible or the organization is fearful -- usually prior to instituting proper continuous deployment practices or building up confidence in the code -- _going to production_ :TM: carries a lot of weight.
+In places where deployments are highly visible or the organization is fearful -- usually prior to instituting proper continuous deployment practices or building up confidence in the code -- _going to production_ (TM) carries a lot of weight.

-In that situation, why would anyone ever deploy to your prod environment, even the inactive one?
+In that situation, why would anyone ever deploy to your prod environment, even an inactive one? (remember, even your inactive prod environment is still a prod environment.)
+Teams may be tempted to accrue a bunch of changes in a QA or dev environment rather than pushing them through to the inactive prod environment.

-Deploying to the non-production environment often is how we force small changes over time rather than larger, riskier changes.
+But, deploying to the inactive prod environment often is how we force small changes over time rather than larger, riskier changes.
 It's also how we get very quick feedback on whether our "backward compatible" changes really are, indeed, compatible.

 If those changes collect in a non-production environment, you're not necessarily testing them with real users, and even with a massive acceptance test suite, it will be hard to know if anything is actually broken.
 Then when you do deploy to your inactive production environment and something breaks, it's _Panic Time_ :TM:.